shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 A card floated off the top of the deck and to Astalir.
 He looked at it.
 He didn’t feel any different, and nothing seemed to change.

-“What that do?
+“What that one do?
 This one not see.”

 “I don’t know, but do you want to draw a card?”
 Sui held the deck out to Gale.

+“This one will give it a try.”
 Gale drew a card.
 His pupils dilated to fill his whole eye socket.
 He got down on the ground and wagged his kangaroo-like yinglet tail.
 His ears flopped.
 “Bark!
 Bark!”
 He put his forepaws on Gra’s lap and panted.

 Gra let out a big laugh.
 He ruffled Gale’s head a little.
+“Who’s a good doggy?
+Who’s a good doggy!”

 “He got the dog card!
 He’s acting like a dog!”
 Sui pointed.